 However, if your child’s immune system is already weak, or he has HIV, or has undergone chemotherapy, your child will likely be under the care of a doctor.
 He will be kept under observation until he recovers completely.

-Similarly, an adult suffering from anemia will need special medical care.
+Similarly, an adult suffering from anaemia will need special medical care.
 This is equally true for pregnant women.
 Fifth disease can harm an unborn child if left untreated.
 If necessary, your unborn child might even need a blood transfusion.
 But as we mentioned earlier, this will only happen in rare cases.

 But you can prevent all this by preventing fifth disease.